 What is Prior Art?

+Prior Art can be Any Information Available.
+Prior art is anything available in print or electronically in any country in any language.
 Prior art is all information available to the public in any form before the date of invention that might be relevant to claims of novelty (35 U.S.C. §102) and non-obviousness (35 U.S.C. §103).
 In other words, prior art is any disclosure relevant to claims of originality and obviousness.
-Specifically, any similar disclosure to a patent claim may prevent the claim from being allowed.
+Specifically, any similar disclosure, or combination of disclosures, to a patent claim may prevent the claim from being allowed.

 The art of an invention belongs in the technological area to which the invention pertains or with which it is most nearly connected.
 What the invention is determines the art.
 The technological area(s) an invention is classified into for examination and indexing are frequently similar sounding.
 For example, if an invention’s classification included words like toys and games, the art would be “making toys and games.”

-The “art” matters because the description from a patent application must enable a person, having ordinary skill in that art, to both make and use the invention.
-So, if the invention were a new toy, a person having ordinary skill in the art of making toys and games would need to be able to make and use the invention from the description submitted with patent application.
+The “art” matters because the description from a patent application must enable a person having ordinary skill in the art, to both make and use the invention.
+So, if the invention were a new toy, a person having ordinary skill in the art of making toys would need to be able to make and use the invention from the description and figures submitted with a patent application for the new toy.
 Our patentability expert can help you make this determination.
-Contact Carson Patents for an expert patentability report for your invention or idea.
+Contact our team at Carson Patents for an expert patentability report for your invention or idea.

-Patented means that the patent office examined the patent application and found some claim(s) allowable and the issue fee has been paid.
-We send allowed claims a notice of allowance and an offer to pay a patent issue fee.
-The patent issues when the issue fee is paid.
-The allowed claim(s) described in the issued patent are then patented (protected).
+Patented means that the patent office examined the patent application and found some claim(s) allowable.
+Allowed claim(s) are sent a notice of allowance and an offer to pay an issue fee and have a patent issued.
+The patent is published and issues after the issue fee is paid.
+The allowed claim(s) described in the issued patent are then patented (legally protected).
 Patent protection offers legal rights to control making, using, and selling for the duration of the patent in the country or regions where it is issued.